-In May 2014, the FASB issued ASU No. 2014-09 "Revenue from Contracts with Customers", which amends the revenue recognition requirements in the FASB Accounting Standards Codification (ASC).
+In May 2014, the FASB issued ASU No. 2014-09: Revenue from Contracts with Customers (Topic 606), which amends the revenue recognition requirements in the FASB Accounting Standards Codification.
 This statement requires that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The statement shall be applied using one of two methods: retrospectively to each prior reporting period presented, or retrospectively with the cumulative effect of initially applying this statement recognized at the date of initial application.
 The Company has not yet determined which method it will apply.
-This statement is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-Early adoption is not permitted.
-The Company is currently evaluating the impact of this guidance on the Company's consolidated financial position or results of operations.
+This guidance will be effective for the Company beginning January 1, 2018, with an option to early adopt.
+The Company is currently evaluating the impact of this guidance on its consolidated financial position and results of operations.